FidelCapo/Slic3r-Manual/src/getting-slic3r/getting-slic3r.md

 Source
 ------

-The source code is available via GitHub:
+The source code is available via [GitHub](https://github.com/prusa3d/slic3r).
-<https://github.com/alexrj/Slic3r>.
-For more details on building from
+For more details on building fromsource see [this](building-from-source) section.
-source see § below.

 Installing
 ==========